thib1984/ytdlmusic/README.md

 ## use auto

-``ytdlmusic --auto author song`` dowmnload automaticaly from YouTube the first item in the result search with the given params author and song
+``ytdlmusic --auto author song``

+dowmnloads automaticaly from YouTube the first item in the result search with the given params author and song

 Example:
 ```